 - Tax credits pay dividends for Prescott school district

 - PUSD needs tax credit donations for field trips, clubs

-- Students benefit directly from tax credit money; so do taxpayers
+- Students, taxpayers benefit directly from tax credit money

 - Local districts report jump in tax credit donations in 2000; Humboldt schools receive 28% more to help pay for extracurricular activities